 Kate Cocker, Director at Crisis Skylight Oxford, comments: “Recent meetings around homelessness issues such as women and ‘no local connection’ have brought large numbers of people from different statutory and voluntary organisations together with grassroots organisations and people with lived experience to discuss and debate, and try to identify agreed solutions.
 Oxford Homeless Movement is bringing together a wide and diverse range of people with an interest in homelessness.
 Greater communication and understanding of what each person, group or organisation are doing can only help us make progress in reducing rough sleeping.”

-If you would like to be involved in the Oxford Homeless Movement, please contact OCF’s Project Manager: Rough Sleeping Yvonne Pinner.
+If you would like to be involved in the Oxford Homeless Movement, please contact OHM’s Project Manager: Yvonne Pinner.